Incommensurate Charge Super-modulation and Hidden Dipole Order in Layered Kitaev Material $\alpha$-RuCl$_3$: Results

-In order to further understand the electronic states of RG phase in $\alpha$-RuCl$_3$, we first focus on the 2-MLs.
-The energy-dependent \textit{dI/dV} maps (Figs.\ref{fig:figure-2}(a) to \ref{fig:figure-2}(h)) were performed on an area exhibiting atomic-resolved STM morphology on $\alpha$-RuCl$_3$ surface, as shown in Fig.\ref{fig:figure-2}(i).
-The most important feature is the super-modulation of the surface local density of state (LDOS), which resembles a charge density wave (CDW) order.
-The modulation is also observable in the lattice morphology of the $\alpha$-RuCl$_3$ surface (see Fig.\ref{fig:figure-2}(i)).
-The findings presented in Fig. S3 reveal that the super-modulation primarily occurs in the occupied states.
-As depicted in Figs.\ref{fig:figure-2}(e) to \ref{fig:figure-2}(g), the super-modulation is most pronounced within the sample biases of -200 mV and -800 mV, and diminishes as the bias deviates from this range (refer to Fig. S3(c) for further details).
-The shaded circles in Figs.\ref{fig:figure-2}(c) and (e) demonstrate a contrast reversal occurring at the band edges.
-Furthermore, it should be noted that while the amplitude of the super-modulation exhibits a strong correlation with the bias energy, the patterns remain relatively static with respect to the energy.
+In order to further understand the electronic states of RG phase in $\alpha$-RuCl$_3$, we first focus on 2-MLs.
+The energy-dependent d$I$/d$V$ maps (Figs.\ref{fig:figure-2}a to \ref{fig:figure-2}h) were performed on an area exhibiting atomic-resolved STM morphology on $\alpha$-RuCl$_3$ surface, as shown in Fig.\ref{fig:figure-2}i.
+The most important feature is the super-modulation of the surface local density of state (LDOS), which resembles a charge density wave order.
+The modulation is also observable on the lattice (see Fig.\ref{fig:figure-2}i).
+The findings presented in Supplementary Fig. 3 reveal that the super-modulation primarily occurs in the occupied states (negative sample biases).
+As depicted in Figs.\ref{fig:figure-2}e to \ref{fig:figure-2}g, it is most pronounced within the sample biases of -200 mV and -800 mV, and diminishes as the bias deviates from this range (refer to Supplementary Fig. 3c for further details).
+The shaded circles in Figs.\ref{fig:figure-2}c and e demonstrate a contrast reversal occurring at the band edges.
+Furthermore, it should be noted that while the amplitude of the super-modulation exhibits a strong correlation with the biases, the patterns remain relatively static with respect to the energy.
 To further analyze the super-modulation, a fast Fourier transform (FFT) was performed.
-The Bragg peaks corresponding to both Ru and Cl atoms are highlighted by the white and red circles in Fig.\ref{fig:figure-2}(j).
-The set of peaks observed along the $\Gamma$-$K$ direction within the first Brillouin zone (BZ) is clear evidence of the static super-modulation present on the morphology.
-Upon a line cut along the white dashed line in Fig.\ref{fig:figure-2}(j), it was determined that the wavevector $k_{\rm sm}$ has a value of approximately 0.39 r.l.u (r.l.u. denotes $\alpha$-RuCl$_3$’s reciprocal lattice unit 2$\pi$/$a$, $a$ = 6 \AA) (Fig.\ref{fig:figure-2}(k)), indicating that the super-modulation is incommensurate.
+The Bragg peaks corresponding to both ruthenium (Ru) and chlorine (Cl) atoms are highlighted by the white and red circles in Fig.\ref{fig:figure-2}j.
+The set of peaks observed along $\Gamma$-$K$ direction within the first Brillouin zone (BZ) is a clear evidence of the static super-modulation present on the morphology.
+Upon a line cut along the white dashed line in Fig.\ref{fig:figure-2}j, it was determined that the wave vector $\mathbf k _{\rm sm}$ remains static and does not depend on the orientations between $\alpha$-RuCl$_3$ and graphite in different samples.
+In a second 2-MLs sample, the bias-dependent STM images exhibit a conventional $\alpha$-RuCl$_3$ lattice with moderate morphological modulation under positive biases (Supplementary Fig. 4a), similar to that shown in Fig.\ref{fig:figure-2}i.
+In contrast, the super-modulation arises and prevails throughout the surface under negative biases, which becomes particularly prominent around a bias of -600 mV, as shown in Supplementary Fig. 4a.
+Furthermore, we find the modulation on surface LDOS and around defects evolve almost synchronously with the morphological super-modulation under variation of biases, as shown in Supplementary Fig. 4b.
+The evolution is also revealed in the bias-resolved Fourier components of the d$I$/d$V$ data (Supplementary Fig. 4c), where the FFT patterns of the super-modulation become more prominent and evolve from point-like pattern to nearly ring-shape around the $\Gamma$ point as bias shifts towards the negative end (Supplementary Fig. 4c).